-When the Issuer's total exposure to a group of connected clients is 10% of the Issuer's capital base, or higher, it is considered a large exposure.
-The exposure is evaluated net of credit risk mitigating effects eligible according to the FME rules on large exposure incurred by financial undertakings No. 216/2007.
-When assessing the exposure, both on-balance sheet and off-balance sheet items from all types of financial instruments are included as defined by the FME rules.
+When the Issuer's total exposure to a group of connected clients is 10 per cent. or higher of the Issuer's capital base it is considered a large exposure.

+Both on-balance sheet and off-balance sheet items from all types of financial instruments are included in the exposure as defined by FME rules 625/2013.
 The Issuer has internal criteria that define connections between clients.
-This criteria reflects the Issuer's interpretation of Article (1)(a) in Law no. 161/2002 on Financial Undertakings, where groups of connected clients are defined.
-In line with the law, the capital base from the last reviewed financial statements at 30 June 2013 is used to define large exposures.
+These criteria reflect the Issuer's interpretation of Article (1)(a) of law 161/2002 on Financial Undertakings, where groups of connected clients are defined.
+In line with the law, the capital base from yearend 2014 is used.

-The Issuer has one large exposure to a group of connected clients that amounts to 11% of the Issuer's capital base.
-In particular, the Issuer is below the aggregated 400% limit set by the law.
-No large exposure exceeds the maximum 25% set by the law.

-The following table shows the Issuer's large exposures as a percentage of the Issuer's capital base, gross and net of eligible credit risk mitigating effects.
-Note that group references might change between reporting periods, i.e. Group 1 might not be the same group in the two tables.
+The exposure is evaluated both gross and net of credit risk mitigating effects eligible under the FME rules.
+Net of mitigating effects, the Issuer has one large exposure which is 12% of its capital base.
+No large exposure is above the maximum 25 per cent. single large exposure limit set by the law.
+The following tables show the Issuer's large exposures as a percentage of the Issuer's capital base, gross and net of eligible credit risk mitigating effects.
+Note that group reference might change between reporting periods, i.e. Group 1 might not be the same group in the two tables.

-30.6.2013
+31.12.2014

 Client groups Gross Net

-Group 1 71% 0%
+Group 1 69% 0%

-Group 2 11% 11%
+Group 2 12% 12%

-31.12.2012
+31.12.2013

 Client groups Gross Net

-Group 1 53% 0%
+Group 1 78% 0%

-Group 2 15% 15%